tomasilluminati/FuzzX/README.md

    - `-ch`: Allows users to define and include personalized HTTP headers in their requests, enabling tailored requests for specific requirements like authentication and content negotiation (Optional).
    - `--auth`: Enables providing authentication credentials to the server for accessing protected resources [Separated by (,) ] (Optional)
+   - `--redirect`: Allow or disallow redirections.
+If set, the program will follow redirections when encountered.(Optional)

+   - `--timeout`: Set a timeout in seconds for HTTP requests in seconds.
+This parameter allows you to specify a maximum waiting time for receiving a response before considering the request timed out.
+(Optional)

+   - `--ssl`: Check the authenticity of the SSL certificate on the server.
+Enabling this option will verify the SSL certificate when making requests.(Optional)

 4. Adjust the tool's settings to suit your needs and start the directory brute force attack.